samanghous/funegleFrontend/README.md

 ## Backend app project link https://github.com/samanghous/funeglebackend

 ## Use case of this project
-- In original Omegle it annoying when it become extravagantly random .
+- In original Omegle it annoying when it become extravagantly random
-- We have to discard a tons of match before actually matching a right person.
+- We have to discard a tons of match before actually matching a right person
-- Common interest is needed for before match.
+- Common interest is needed for before match
 - This project solves this problem

 ## Features of this project